kemokemo/redget/README.md

 # redget

-This is a sample tool to get a issue from the Redmine API.
+A simple Redmine API client tool to get a issue's description.

 ## preparation